 Welcome to Vanilla Grass’s romance How to Write a Romance Series!
 This week’s focus?
 The popular friends to lovers trope.

-Carolyn is a successful ghostwriter for published romance novels and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
+Kyro Dean is author of the fantasy romance series, The Fires of Qaf, and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
 If you’re just starting, make sure you check out the first in the series: How to write a romance novel: #1 Understanding Steam Levels.

 What are Romance Tropes?